Wounded-Knee/Whitepine/public/library/project-specs/deployment-architecture-index.md

 # Deployment Architecture Index

 ## Overview
-This document provides a comprehensive index of the deployment architecture for the USA Full-Stack Application, including AWS infrastructure setup, GitHub Actions configuration, and deployment procedures.
+This document provides a comprehensive index of the deployment architecture for the Whitepine Full-Stack Application, including AWS infrastructure setup, GitHub Actions configuration, and deployment procedures.

 ## Architecture Components